 \begin{theorem} Let $K\in\K^n$ be in Behrend position.
 Then

 \end{theorem}

-An extremely useful result in Convex Geometry is the characterization of the L\"owner position in terms of the existence of a decomposition of the identity matrix as a non-negative linear combination of rank-one matrices. \cref{thm_equival_isod_lown} shows that, for convex bodies in Behrend position, such a decomposition is induced by the directions of line segments attaining the diameter.
+An extremely useful result in Convex Geometry is the characterization of the L\"owner position in terms of the existence of a decomposition of the identity matrix as a non-negative linear combination of rank-one matrices.
+Several authors have contributed to this characterization, starting with Behrend~\cite{behrend1937ueber} in the planar case, John \cite{john2014extremum} (whose original work goes back to 1948) in general dimension, and Ball \cite{ball1992ellipsoids}, who clarified the characterization of the ellipsoid by specific touching conditions (see also \cite{henk2012loewnerjohn,tomczak1989banach} for other historical references). \cref{thm_equival_isod_lown} shows that, for convex bodies in Behrend position, such a decomposition is induced by the directions of line segments attaining the diameter.
 The proof of \cref{thm_gen_rev_isod_ineq} in \cref{sect_distribution_lemma} uses crucially that we can find such diametrical directions which span a simplex of large volume.

 These observations motivate our studies in \cref{sect_DR_bounds}, where we are interested in the following problem: Given a decomposition of the $n \times n$ identity matrix into a sum of $m$ rank-one matrices of the form $uu^\intercal$, find $j$ of the decomposing vectors $u$ that together with the origin span a $j$-dimensional simplex of large volume.
 The famous Dvoretzky-Rogers lemma from~\cite{dvoretzky1950Absolute} gives an estimate for the case $j=n$ which is however not sensitive to the parameter~$m$.
 Writing $\DR(m,n,j)$ for the largest possible volume that can always be guaranteed (see \cref{Prob_dvorz_rog} for a precise definition), we use the Cauchy-Binet formula for the minors of a product of matrices and prove